-Note: This Certificate evidences compiled with one or more of the Rules (place), standards or other criteria of American Bureau of Singhing and a Sued solely for the use of the Bureau, its committees, its clients or other authorized entities.
-This Certificate is a representation only that the container specified heroin has been found to comply with one or more of the Rules, guides, standards or other criteria of American Bureau of Shipping.
-The validity, applicability and interpretation of this Certificate is governed by the Rules and standards of American Bureau of Shipping who shall remain the sole judge thereof.
-Nothing contained in this Certificate or in any Report issued in contemplation of the Certificate or in any Report issued in contemplation of the Certificate or in any warranty express or implied.
+Note: This Certificate evidences complified with one or more of the Rules, Biodes, standards or other criteria of Amelia State State of the Bureau, its committees, its clients or other authorized entities.
+This Certificate is a representation only that the container spectric heroin has been found to comply with one or more of the Rules, guides, standards or other criteria of American Bureau of Shipping.
+The validity, applicability and interpretation of this Certificate is an expresentation only that the container spectric heroin has been found to comply with one or more of the Rules, guides, standards or other criteria of American Bureau of Shipping.
+The validity, applicability and interpretation of this Certificate is an expresented by the Rules and standards of American Bureau of Shipping who shall remain the sole judge thereof.
+Nothing contained in this Certificate or in any Report issued in contemplation of the State shall be deemed to relieve any designer, builder, owner, manufactruer, seller, supplier, repairer, operator or other entity of any warranty express or implied.